AnaisCaire/42_push_swap/README.md

 ![build index array diagram](diagrams/index_array.png)

-## ok, now the largest increasing subsequence is actually pretty hard to code.
+## Ok, the largest increasing subsequence is actually pretty hard to code.

 It refers to the longest sequence of numbers that is strictly increasing. the numbers DO NOT have to be next to each other.